Transall C-160: Operational history

-In July 1974, the Turkish Air Force used 7 C-160Ds during the so called "Cyprus Peace Operation", to transport troops, drop paratroopers and carry supplies.
-Having joined to the Turkish armed forces in 1971, these aircraft provided great amount of lift during the operation.
+In July 1974, the Turkish Air Force used 7 C-160Ds during the invasion of Cyprus, to transport troops, drop paratroopers and carry supplies.
+Having entered service with the Turkish armed forces in 1971, these aircraft provided a great amount of lift during the operation.

 In April 1976, the French Air Force used 12 C-160s in support of Operation Verveine, airlifting Moroccan troops and equipment to Zaïre during a border conflict with Angola.
 In May 1978, several C-160s dropped paratroopers of the French Foreign Legion during the Battle of Kolwezi.

 In 1977, the French Air Force ordered an updated version designated C-160NG, for Nouvelle Génération ("New Generation").
 From 1981, 29 of these aircraft were delivered, half of them configured as tanker aircraft for aerial refuelling.
 Another four were configured as C-160H Astarté TACAMO aircraft for communication with submerged submarines, a vital component of France's nuclear deterrent system.

 In a final conversion, two aircraft were furnished for SIGINT electronic surveillance, designated C-160G Gabriel, replacing the Noratlases that had been in this role previously.
 In routine operations, the C-160Gs would often supplement France's Boeing E-3 Sentry AWACS aircraft.
 In 1991, a SIGINT-equipped C-160G was deployed as part of France's contribution to Coalition forces during and after the Gulf War to support a no-fly zone and embargoing of Iraq.

 C-160s were in continuous use to support French bases in sub-Saharan Africa; the tanker variants also proved valuable in supporting African operations.
 The C-160 fleet was the staple of the French military airlift capability for many years, supplemented by small numbers of McDonnell Douglas DC-8s, CASA/IPTN CN-235 and Lockheed C-130 Hercules as of 1990.

 During the South African Border War during the late 1980s, the South African Air Force's C-160s were vital for deploying and supplying troops in the border region and into positions in southern Angola due to the otherwise-impassable terrain.
 The importance of airpower in the war led to a great deal of the fighting being centred upon remote airstrips, both sides trying to gain or deny the same advantageous positions and place stress upon the opposing force's logistical efforts.
 In one particular mission, a C-160 was used to move a captured SA-8 from Angola to South Africa.
 The C-160 was chosen for this task over the C-130 because of its larger cargo hold and its ability to lower its hull while on the ground, which facilitated the loading of the heavy vehicle.